Ghirardelli Chocolate Company: Early history in San Francisco

 A fire on May 3, 1851, destroyed Ghirardelli's San Francisco business, and a few days later, his Stockton store also burned down.
 However, in September of the same year, Ghirardelli used his remaining assets to open the Cairo Coffee House in San Francisco.
-This business venture proved unsuccessful, and Ghirardelli opened a new store, named Ghirardely & Girard, on the corner of Washington and Kearny Streets in San Francisco.
+This business venture proved unsuccessful.
+In 1852, Ghirardelli opened a new store, named Ghirardelli & Girard on the corner of Washington and Kearny Streets in San Francisco.
 Soon afterward, Ghirardelli was making enough money to send for his family, who were still living in Peru.
 He changed the company's name to D. Ghirardelli & Co. and, in 1852, imported 200 lb of cocoa beans.
 The company was incorporated in 1852 and has been in continuous operation since.

 The next year, in 1853, the business relocated to the corner of Jackson and Mason Streets.
 By 1855, a larger manufacturing facility was needed, and so the factory was moved to the corner of Greenwich and Powell Streets, while the office remained at the previous location.
 During this time, the company sold liquor, but dropped their line of alcoholic products sometime after 1871.
 By 1866, the company was importing 1,000 lb of cocoa seeds a year.
 By that time, the company not only sold chocolate, but also coffee and spices to the United States, China, Japan, and Mexico.
 In 1885, the company imported 450,000 lb of cocoa seeds.

 In 1892, Ghirardelli retired as head of the company and was replaced by his three sons.
 Two years later, on January 17, 1894, Ghirardelli died at age 77 in Rapallo, Italy.